Prankiman/tetrisOS/README.md

   - `make`, `gcc`, etc. should now be in your `PATH`

 ```
-> make img
+> make iso
-> qemu-system-i386 -drive format=raw,file=boot.img -display sdl -audiodev id=dsound,driver=dsound -device sb16,audiodev=dsound
+> qemu-system-i386 -drive format=raw,file=boot.iso -display sdl -audiodev id=dsound,driver=dsound -device sb16,audiodev=dsound
 ```

-If sound is broken or choppy, try running with  `> qemu-system-i386 -display sdl -drive format=raw,file=boot.img -audiodev id=dsound,driver=dsound,out.fixed-settings=on,out.frequency=22050,out.buffer-length=80000,timer-period=100 -device sb16,audiodev=dsound`
+If sound is broken or choppy, try running with  `> qemu-system-i386 -display sdl -drive format=raw,file=boot.iso -audiodev id=dsound,driver=dsound,out.fixed-settings=on,out.frequency=22050,out.buffer-length=80000,timer-period=100 -device sb16,audiodev=dsound`

 #### Real hardware
 You probably know what you're doing if you're going to try this.
-Just burn `boot.img` onto some bootable media and give it a go.
+Just burn `boot.iso` onto some bootable media and give it a go.
 The SB16 is dynamically disabled in case it's not found or it's reset procedure fails, but if things continue to break try removing all references to sound or music first.